erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 ### Spectral score

-The specral score of a generator, measures how a much a sequence of numbers from the generator are unrelated.
+The spectral score of a generator, measures how much a sequence of numbers from the generator are unrelated.
 A sequence of N numbers are interpreted as an N-dimensional vector and the spectral score for dimension N is a measure on how evenly these vectors are distributed in an N-dimensional (hyper)cube.